 Page 3: Applicable Permit/Licence Number(s) and Name of Issuer – Once you have selected the appropriate licencing/permitting body for the relevant territory(ies) where field work is located, be sure to add relevant details in the free form section.
 It is important to specify under whose name is the licence/permit (the student’s? supervisor’s? another research partner’s?), the duration or licence/permit approval (i.e. one year, multi-year, etc. with appropriate years noted), and the license/permit number if possible.
 A full list of potential licences, permits, and other requirements in different regions is provided by NSTP.

-Page 3: Community Interaction – The NSTP committee places great importance on community interactions and engagement.
+Page 3: Community Interaction/Engagement – The NSTP committee places great importance on community interactions and engagement.
 In this section, describe the efforts you have made with regards to sharing information and building relationships with northern communities.
 This could have occurred in various ways, as introduced in Appendix 2 of the NSTP Information Manual.
+As well, please consult this handout on community interaction and these examples for further guidance.
 The appropriate type of outreach and engagement will depend on the research project and location, so please explain accordingly.

-Page 4: Days in the North – If your northern field research was conducted for less than 21 days, you need to explain the reason for this in the free-form portion of this section.
-Even if your field work duration was at, or just over, 21 days it would still be good to complete this section.
-Be sure to not only explain why there was a short duration (e.g. time limitations due to other commitments, transportation limitations, etc.), but also why this shorter duration was sufficient for addressing your research objectives as explained in the project description.
-If you have not yet completed your field work because you will be travelling later in the year, indicate 0 days here, and explain in the free-form portion about the timing and duration of your intended travel prior to March 31.
+Page 4: Rationale for the length of your stay(s) in the North – NSTP encourages students to stay as long as possible in the North.
+Explain the reason for your length of stay in the free-form section.
+If your stay was short, be sure to not only explain why that was the case (e.g. time limitations due to other commitments, transportation limitations, etc.), but also why this shorter duration was sufficient for addressing your research objectives as explained in the project description.
+If you have not yet completed your field work because you will be travelling later in the year, indicate 0 days here, and explain in the free-form section about the timing and duration of your intended travel prior to March 31.

 Students are responsible for preparing all aspects of the NSTP report, but supervisors are asked to carefully review each section to ensure they address all required elements of the reports prior to completing the Supervisor Comments, and approving the report for Chairperson review.
 This will greatly aid in streamlining the process, and helps to avoid iterative reviews after the initial submission.